dragonflyoss/d7y.io/docs/advanced-guides/web-console/user.md

 slug: /advanced-guides/web-console/user/
 ---

-In this article, we will show you User page information.
+In this article, you will be shown User page information.

 ## Users